 "I'm being harassed at work!
-Do I have a case against my employer?"
+Do I have a case?"
 This is another question I hear a lot from potential clients, much like "Can I sue for wrongful termination?"
 More often than not, the "harassment" is by a boss who is just being a jerk, and I have to tell the potential client that there is no law against being a jerk.

 For anyone who established a limited liability company (LLC) prior to August 1, 2015, you probably received an email from the Minnesota Secretary of State recently letting you know of certain changes in the law.
 Effective January 1, 2018 all LLCs will be subject to the new Minnesota statutes chapter §322C.